edgegamers/TTT/README.md

 specifically, [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp)) in mind, localization has been built with flat-file storage based around YML/JSON.

-In short, we write our locales in `en.yml`, run `Locale.csproj` to convert and combine all `**/Lang/en.yml` -> a master `lang/en.json`, and then run our tests / release pipeliens with it.
+In short, we write our locales in `en.yml`, run `Locale.csproj` to convert and combine all `**/Lang/en.yml` into a master `lang/en.json`, and then run our tests / release pipelines with it.

 It is recommend to read the [Locale README](./Locale/README.md) for more information on how to use it.